-Lampshaded, defied and subvertedin Chapter 42 of Tales of Cosplayers: The characters are in a dark and scary forest, suddenly there's a noise coming from the shrubs: It's a rabbit!
-However, the protagonist doesn't believe that that's all, he tells the others to wait, since in stories a big, scary monster's always showing up when a cute one appeared before, at which someone else makes a snarky comment. after they waited half a minute and still nothing happened, he argues with the professor of the group and they finally keep on going.
-It's stated that the protagonist's "faith in television shattered."
+Lampshadedin Chapter 42 of Tales of Cosplayers: The characters are in a dark and scary forest, suddenly there's a noise coming from the shrubs: It's a rabbit!
+However, the protagonist doesn't believe that that's all; he tells the others to wait, since in stories big, scary monsters always show up after a cute one appears, at which someone else makes a snarky comment.
+After waiting for half an hour, nothing happens.
+It's stated that the protagonist's faith in television shattered.

 Films — Animation